BramVerkuijlen/Portfolio-S5-Internship/README.md

 ## The assignment
 ***
-HighTexhXl would like to receive a status update from a venture every quarter.
+HighTechXl would like to receive a status update from a venture every quarter.
 Currently, the process for collecting quarterly updates from ventures is manual, relying on emails and phone calls.
 This approach has resulted in inconsistent and sometimes incomplete data, making it challenging to get an accurate and comprehensive overview of each startup's progress.